HuiChen24/HuiCHen24.github.io/_pages/about.md

   - /about.html
 ---

-I am a yourth-year Ph.D student in School of Software, Tsinghua University, Beijing, China.
+I am a yourth year Ph.D student in School of Software, Tsinghua University, Beijing, China.
 I worked with Professor Guiguang Ding on cross-modal-related tasks, such as image captioning, cross-modal image-text retrieval, temporal moment localization, etc.

 Education
 ======